Homemade Cranberry Sauce (Small Batch)

-Whether you’re making Thanksgiving for two or don’t want a ton of leftovers, this small batch Homemade Cranberry Sauce recipe made with fresh orange juice and zest will brighten your dinner table.
+Whether you’re making Thanksgiving for two or don’t want leftovers, this small batch Homemade Cranberry Sauce recipe made with fresh orange juice and zest will brighten your dinner table.

 It’s almost Thanksgiving!
-Do you serve cranberries with your turkey for two or stuffed Cornish hen?
+Do you serve fresh cranberry sauce with your stuffed turkey breast or stuffed Cornish hen?

 I’m not talking about the can-shaped jelly nobody wants to touch.

-I’m talking about this Homemade Cranberry Sauce recipe with fresh cranberries cooked down into a sauce with orange juice and zest for a nice pop of flavor.
+I’m talking about this recipe for Homemade Cranberry Sauce with fresh cranberries and fresh orange juice cooked down into a small batch sauce for a nice pop of flavor.

 Actually I’m not sure why it’s called a sauce as it reminds me more of a jam.

-Or maybe only a few people enjoy cranberry sauce.
+Or maybe only a few people enjoy fresh cranberry sauce.
+Or if you’re the only one who eats it, consider it single serving cranberry sauce.

-Can we talk about how I’ve never had fresh cranberries before this recipe?
+Can we talk about how I’ve never had fresh cranberries before this cranberry sauce recipe?
 My only experience with cranberries is from a can.

 I remember my parents opening a can of cranberry sauce for Thanksgiving, and the sauce (“sauce”?) kept the shape of the can.